 For any remote patient monitoring platform to deliver clinical impact, the data it collects must flow directly into the systems that care teams use every day.
 That means tight integration with the electronic health record (EHR)—not as an afterthought, but as part of the platform’s core design.

 RPM data is only helpful if it’s available when it’s needed.
-Whether it’s a sudden spike in blood pressure or an abnormal blood glucose reading, clinicians need access to these insights in real time—not buried in a separate dashboard that requires toggling between systems.
-Integrated RPM allows for quicker interventions and prevents small issues from becoming critical.
+Whether it’s a sudden spike in blood pressure or an abnormal blood glucose reading, clinicians need access to these insights in real time, not buried in a separate dashboard that requires toggling between systems.
+Integrated RPM enables quicker interventions and prevents minor issues from escalating into critical ones.

 Without integration, care teams end up manually entering RPM data into the EHR—or worse, ignoring it altogether.
-This not only increases the risk of errors but also leads to fragmented records that make care coordination difficult.
+This not only increases the risk of errors but also results in fragmented records that complicate care coordination.
 Integration ensures that everything from vitals to symptom reports lives in one place, improving reliability and reducing administrative burden.

 When a patient moves between primary care, specialists, and post-acute care, an integrated system ensures that their monitoring history follows them.
-This continuity is essential for long-term condition management and improves the quality of care across the board.
+This continuity is essential for managing long-term conditions and improving the overall quality of care.

-Many remote patient monitoring services are reimbursed through CPT codes that require structured data documentation.
+Many remote patient monitoring services are reimbursed through CPT codes that require the documentation of structured data.
 If your RPM platform is not properly integrated with the EHR, billing becomes a challenge.
 Integration supports clean documentation, which helps ensure providers get paid for the services they’re already delivering.

-While the value of integration is clear, actually connecting a remote patient monitoring platform to an EHR comes with plenty of roadblocks.
+While the value of integration is clear, actually connecting a remote patient monitoring platform to an EHR presents numerous challenges.
 These aren’t just technical—they impact workflows, data reliability, compliance, and the overall success of your RPM program.

 One of the first issues teams face is dealing with multiple healthcare data formats—HL7 v2, FHIR, CDA, CCD—all of which structure data differently.
 Even when two systems support “integration,” that doesn’t mean they speak the same language.
 Mapping one format to another takes time, especially when you’re handling device-generated vitals and symptom logs.